LeHuman/P2P-File-Sharing/docs/Test.md

 \newpage

-### Cross Compiled function test
+## Cross Compiled function test

-Because I did not have time to automate testing across various devices, this test only serves as a demonstration of the functionality working across various devices.
+Because I did not have time to automate testing across various devices, this test mostly serves as a demonstration of the functionality working across various devices.
-It does not necessarily show concurrent operations.

-This test was done manually using the interactive console on each device.
+The same test peer code is compiled on each device.
+Each device only ran one test peer and they all ran concurrently using the same server.
+I did not get to compiling on a Mac.

+### Device Metrics

+#### AMD CPU - Windows 10 - x86_64

+This client ran on the same machine as the server.

+\includegraphics[width=\textwidth]{localCC.png}

+#### AMD CPU - Windows Subsystem for Linux - Debian Bookworm - x86_64

+This client ran on the same machine as the server, but has additional overhead from having a compatibility layer.

+\includegraphics[width=\textwidth]{WSLCC.png}

+#### Intel CPU - Debian Bullseye - x86_64

+This client ran on the same network as the server.

+\includegraphics[width=\textwidth]{DebianCC.png}

+#### Raspberry Pi 4 - Debian Bullseye - ARM

+This client ran on the same network as the server.

+\includegraphics[width=\textwidth]{RPICC.png}

+#### Android w/ Termux - Debian Bullseye - ARM

+This client ran on the same network as the server but through WIFI.

+Took, by far, the longest with a maximum of 45ms.

+\includegraphics[width=\textwidth]{AndroidCC.png}